Oral History as an Educational Experience

 Table of contents: Maryland Veterans: A Journey through Vietnam | Defining Oral History | Benefits of Oral History in Classroom | Importance of Historical Empathy | Oral History Supports Historical Thinking | Planning an Oral History Project | Selected Instructional Techniques | Specialized Issues and Considerations | Student Oral History Products | Evaluation of Oral History Process and Products | Preservation of Student History Interviews | Oral History Websites | Preparatory Bibliography | Credits

 To be used in conjunction with the lesson plan: Doing Oral History with Vietnam Veterans

 Maryland Veterans: A Journey through Vietnam

-Following in the footsteps of classroom oral history programs dating back to the 1970s, one unique oral history experience is currently taking place under the direction of Mrs. Jennifer Davidson, an inspired educator at Southern High School in Anne Arundel County.
+The above quotes are courtesy of students who have participated in the Veterans oral history project developed by Mrs. Jennifer Davidson of Southern High School in Anne Arundel County, Maryland.
 Mrs. Davidson designed a program that has students work in groups to conduct oral history interviews with residents of Maryland who served in Vietnam.
-It was my pleasure to instruct the students about the processes and products of oral history, and I was energized by their ultimate enthusiasm.

 Students learned about the “twists and turns” of life, the moment-to-moment decisions that changed lives, and the backstories that made essential connections between biography and history.
 Ultimately, they used their oral history interviews to produce compelling short video documentaries containing interpretations that give new meaning to the Vietnam experience.
 Public celebrations honoring the veterans have been the culminating events over the last two years of the program.
 In addition, the historical documents will ultimately reside at the Maryland State Archives